Rahulgond0512/SQL-Finance-Analytics/README.md

 ## ✅ TASK 7 — Net Sales Percentage Share Analysis

-Created a report for **Top 10 Markets by Percentage Net Sales Contribution** for FY-2021.
+Created a report for **Top 10 Customer by Percentage Net Sales Contribution** for FY-2021.
 ```sql
 with cte1 as (
 select